 - 15. The party receiving the permit must partake in joint Helsinki Metropolitan Area (HSY) air quality surveillance at a cost share in accordance with the 'polluter pays' principle. - 16.
-The recipient of the permit must monitor the quality of the sea water around the harbour.
-Water muddiness, solid materials, and oil concentration, as minimum requirements, should be determined at the closest monitoring points (106 and 174).
-The monitoring can be carried out as a part of the joint sea area monitoring of the Helsinki Metropolitan Area (HSY). - 17.
 Measurements, sampling and analysis must be carried out by an external expert in accordance with the relevant standards (CEN, ISO, SFS or other standards in use nationally or internationally and of an equivalent level), or other appropriate and officially-approved methods in general use.
 Measurement reports must state the measurement methods used and their measurement uncertainties, as well as an estimation of the representativeness of the results.
 The measurement reports must be attached to the annual summary report for that year.